-Meanwhile the dogs keep on dying.
-Before we are done grieving for one, the movie takes us right to another puppy and another death.
-The death of third dog in particular, a police dog named Ellie, who falls fatally to a bullet shot as she valiantly saves her owner’s life, leaves you looking for tissue papers.
+Meanwhile, the dogs keep on dying.
+Before we are done grieving for one, the movie takes us the right to another puppy and another death.
+The death of the third dog, in particular, a police dog named Ellie, who falls fatally to a bullet shot as she valiantly saves her owner’s life, leaves you looking for tissue papers.

-Over half a century and nearly as many incarnations, Bailey’s learns what he calls a dog’s purpose:
+Over half a century and nearly as many incarnations, Bailey learns what he calls a dog’s purpose:

 - “Have fun!”